jaheyns/CfdOF/README.md

 can be problematic as it does not allow access to system directories, and therefore OpenFOAM has to be installed in the user's home directory to be runnable from FreeCAD.
+* The 'Flatpak' version of FreeCAD requires the *default output deirectory* to be in the user's home directory.
+For example: `/home/<USER>/cfdof`.

 For the reasons above we recommend the AppImage as the most robust installation option on Linux.